Delave-las-Kure/ytdlbot/k8s.md

 * AFD_USER_ID

 * AUTHORIZED_USER: users that could use this bot, user_id, separated with `,`
-* REQUIRED_MEMBERSHIP: group or channel username, user must join this group to use the bot.
+* REQUIRED_MEMBERSHIPS: group or channel username, user must join this group to use the bot.
 Could be use with above `AUTHORIZED_USER`

 * ENABLE_CELERY: Distribution mode, default: disable.
 You'll can setup workers in different locations.